-Boeing’s Iran Deal Puts Trump In Tough Spot
+Boeing’s Iran Deal Puts Trump in Tough Spot

 “It looks like they are trying to dangle it in front of Trump and Congress.
 It’s all they got,” he said.
 He predicted Iranian carriers would ultimately buy only about dozen aircraft if the sales are allowed to proceed.

-Even if the sales fall far short of the orders, Boeing would still be motivated to pursue them because it doesn’t want to concede the Iranian market to Airbus, Richard Safran of Buckingham Research, argued.
+Even if the sales fall far short of the orders, Boeing would still be motivated to pursue them because it doesn’t want to concede the Iranian market to Airbus, Richard Safran of Buckingham Research argued.
 “They care because they don’t want Airbus to get the order,” he said.

 Some experts argued the plane sales aren’t merely about creating jobs in the near-term, but about maintaining U.S. aviation’s dominance in the face of emerging competition from China and Russia and forging economic ties with Tehran that undercut the country’s ruling Islamic clerics.

-The jobs impact of the Boeing sales is “about 25% of the problem,” Anthony Cordesman, an expert at the Washington-based Center for Strategic and International Studies, argued.
+The jobs impact of the Boeing sales is “about 25 percent of the problem,” Anthony Cordesman, an expert at the Washington-based Center for Strategic and International Studies, argued.
 “It’s strategic in the sense of security and the sense of the future of aviation sales.”

 Photo credit: ATTA KENARE/AFP/Getty Images